jborri/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 })}</div>
 </div>

 <div style="text-align: center; padding: 20px 200px; font-size: 20px; font-weight: 400;font-style:italic">Nitrogen and Phosphorus spike a few times during the year, but when you look at the weight and length graphs trout, the most sensitive of the species found in Clearwater Lake, are doing fine.
-The real concern is the spikes in heavy metals in the West, which go way beyond the what is permitted.
-The western shore is 2/2 right now...
+Although it is interesting to see that the pH does not reflect this increased nitrogen.
+I would have thought that there would be an increase in acidity (or a lower pH) due to nitrification.
+But this phenomenon pales in comparision to rhe real concern: the spikes in heavy metals in the West, which go way beyond the what is permitted.
+The wild west is 2/2 right now...
 Let's see how the trout population is doing in terms of count:</div>